 About PAL Ottawa

-PAL Ottawa is a vital resource—a lifeline—for arts professionals in all disciplines across the Capital region who, due to age, low income and, in some cases, disability, struggle to maintain a decent standard of living in their senior years.
-Whether their contributions have been in the realm of theatre, dance, music, visual, literary or media arts, most of these artists have lived on a below-average income all of their working lives.
-According to the Cultural HR Study 2010, released in December 2010 by the Cultural Human Resources Council,the average income for full-time performing arts workers is $17,137.
+PAL Ottawa is a vital resource—a lifeline—for artists and arts workers in all disciplines who, due to age, low income and, in some cases, disability, struggle to maintain a decent style of life in their senior years.

+PAL Ottawa serves senior members of the arts community across artistic disciplines, including theatre, dance, music, visual, literary and media arts.
+Most of these artists have lived on a below-average income all of their working lives.
+The average income for full-time performing arts workers is identified as $17,137 in the Cultural HR Study 2010 released in December 2010 by the Cultural Human Resources Council.
 These artists have enriched our community with their work, making Ottawa a lively and engaging city.
 Now it is time for the community to give back to them, ensuring they receive the assistance and fellowship they need to live free of isolation, want and fear.